-As the rest of the section was not changed by the amendment, only subdivision (11) is set out.
+As the rest of the section was not changed by the amendment, only the opening paragraph and subdivision (11) are set out.

 Section 10, c.
 277, Session Laws 1967, provides: "This act shall become effective Jan.
 1, 1968, and where the manner of giving proof of financial responsibility is by automobile liability policy, the same shall apply only to policies written or renewed on or after said effective date."